misenhower/homebridge-wyze-connected-home/README.md

 ### Optional fields

+* **`mfaCode`** &ndash; Only required for the initial login if you have two-factor authentication enabled for your account.
+This is typically a 6-digit code provided by your authenticator app.
-* `refreshInterval` - Defines how often the status of the devices will be polled in milliseconds (e.g., `"refreshInterval": 5000` will check the status of your devices' status every 5 seconds).
+* **`refreshInterval`** &ndash; Defines how often the status of the devices will be polled in milliseconds (e.g., `"refreshInterval": 5000` will check the status of your devices' status every 5 seconds).
 Defaults to 10 seconds.

-* `phoneId` - The phone id used by the Wyze App.
+* **`phoneId`** &ndash; The phone id used by the Wyze App.
 This value is just found by intercepting your phone's traffic.
 If no `phoneId` is specified, a default value will be used.

-## Special Thanks
+## Other Info

-Special thanks to the following projects for reference and inspiration.
+Special thanks to the following projects for reference and inspiration:
 * **[ha-wyzeapi](https://github.com/JoshuaMulliken/ha-wyzeapi)**, a Wyze integration for Home Assistant
 * **[wyze-node](https://github.com/noelportugal/wyze-node)**, a Node library for the Wyze API

-Special thanks also to all the volunteers that contributed to this project adding few features of support to more devices.
+Also, thanks to the [contributors](https://github.com/misenhower/homebridge-wyze-connected-home/graphs/contributors) who volunteered their time to help add support for more devices and features.